Collections Management Intern

-Greenhouse / Research Internship: Learn about Mt.
-Cuba Center’s Greenhouse production as well as the Plant Evaluation and Introductions Program.
-Staff will share propagation and production techniques for native woody and herbaceous plants collected from many regions of the eastern United States.
-These plants are grown for use in Mt.
-Cuba Center’s gardens and research program.
-Assist staff in daily maintenance and production activities.
-The intern will also assist staff in the assessment of native plants for garden use.
-In general, student will spend 60% of his/her timein Geenhouse, 20% in Research and 20% in education.
+Acquire expertise in greenhouse production while becoming knowledgeable about our Plant Evaluation and Introductions Program.
+Staff will share propagation, maintenance and production techniques for woody and herbaceous plants collected from the Eastern United States.
+These plants are grown for use in our garden and research programs.
+The intern will also assist work in the trial garden assessing native plants for their garden and ecological use and collecting this data for future evaluation publications or possible introductions.